By Lauren Bell, emPower Central Coast Energy Coach

 Cracks and holes in your home — small or large — can waste a lot of energy and money over time due to air leaks.
-These leaks are usually found in or around windows, doors and walls.
+If you find that your energy bills have been quite high recently, it may be time to check out Green Mountain Energy Plans to find a better solution and great deals.
+It’s something worth considering, especially if you feel like you are currently struggling financially.
+These leaks are usually found in or around windows, doors, and walls.
+Before these cracks have the chance to get any worse, it is important that you look into getting them fixed as soon as possible as your energy bills are only going to suffer further.
+Cracks in your wall structure can be assessed and repaired by companies similar to Buildfix at your earliest convenience so that you can preserve this energy for longer.
+So make sure you keep an eye on your windows, doors, and walls.
 Like a balloon with a bunch of holes in it, they push the heated or cooled indoor air out, forcing your system to work harder just to keep the temperature you want.
 Your house just simply wasn’t built with the thought to hold onto that conditioned air.
 The simple solution is to air seal with weather stripping and caulk.
 This will keep your indoor temperature constant and keep out pollen and dust.
 To get the most out of air sealing, which includes gaps you can’t readily see, you’ll want to talk to a trained contractor.

 Older homes often still use dated cooling/heating.
 Yesterday’s building practices and materials are no longer acceptable and can be outright dangerous.
 In addition to being inefficient, original heating systems in homes from the ‘50s and ‘70s can give off dangerous levels of carbon monoxide if they are not working properly.
 Even worse, a new unit slapped in and connected to old ducts is likely way oversized and now blowing around the junk in those old ducts with even more power.
 The old-style wall heaters we turn to from time to time are notoriously inefficient and prone to carbon monoxide leaks.
 A properly-installed, modern heating system will keep you safe and cut down on wasted resources.